 The Company has not granted any loan, guarantee or provided securities to any person.
-The Company has not made any investment, other than in its wholly owned subsidiaries.
+The Company has not made any investment, other than mentioned in note no. 7 of the financial statements.
 The details of which are given in the Notes to Financial Statements.